jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 Ultracite Power Armor         | The Prydwyn - Proctor Teagan                   | Promoted to Sentinel Classic Advanced Power Armor  | The Prydwyn - Proctor Teagan, Atom Cats Garage | Level 42 (Rare)

+* X-01 is only available at the Brotherhood of Steel if the setting to give the Brotherhood of Steel paladins X-01 is enabled
 * Enclave X-02 is only available at the Brotherhood of Steel if using the All Factions Paintjob patch that gives the Brotherhood painted sets for their Knights and Paladins
 * If using Some Assembly Required, the Atom Cats mostly carry T-45 instead of the items in the table above